-In accordance with the requirements of the RBI Circular No, DBOD.NO.BC.72/29.67/001/2011-12 dated January 13, 2012, the Bank has submitted a declaration to RBI that the Banks, compensation policies including that of CEO's, is in conformity with the Financial Stability Board principles and standards.
+The Bank's compensation policies including that of Chief Executive Officer, is in conformity with the Financial Stability Board principles and standards.
+In accordance with the requirements of RBI Circular No. DBOD.NO.BC.72 / 29.67.001 / 2011-12 dated 13 January 2012, the Head Office of the Bank has submitted a declaration vide its letter dated 27 March, 2017 to RBI confirming the above mentioned aspect.